Aggie Memorial Stadium: Improvements

 The original four pole sodium vapor lighting system is now augmented by four additional smaller poles added prior to the 2005 season to increase the stadium's lighting capacity for televised night games.
 A $1.5 million scoreboard, including a 38 × 23 ft video screen, was added in 2007, as well as a new team meeting and video room complex adjacent to the field house on the stadium's north end.
 A club level area called Club 27 was added in 2015, which reduced the stadium's total capacity to 28,853, but added 92 club level seats at the cost of $1.1 million.

 Attendance records

 Other uses

 In addition to football, the stadium occasionally hosts major concerts and other large outdoor gatherings on campus.

 Concerts

 Artists that have performed at the stadium include Metallica, Guns N' Roses, Faith No More, The Eagles, Vans Warped Tour & Paul McCartney, among others.

 Other events

 During the 2005–06 renovation of the nearby Pan American Center, the stadium hosted the university's commencement ceremonies, although they returned to the Pan Am following completion of the renovations.
-Also, Mayfield High School and Las Cruces High School play against each other in the stadium every year in November.
-(Varsity only).
-Starting in November 2017, Onate High School and Centennial High School will play each other in the stadium to start a new tradition.
+Also, the varsity teams of Mayfield High School and Las Cruces High School play against each other in the stadium every year in November.
+Since November 2017, Onate High School (renamed Organ Mountain High School in 2021) and Centennial High School also play each other in the stadium.